isabella232/win32-pr.es-es/desktop-src/directcomp/how-to--animate-the-bitmap-of-a-layered-child-window.md

 //
 // AnimateLayeredChildWindow.cpp
 //
-// THIS CODE AND INFORMATION IS PROVIDED &quot;AS IS&quot; WITHOUT WARRANTY OF
+// THIS CODE AND INFORMATION IS PROVIDED "AS IS" WITHOUT WARRANTY OF
 // ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO
 // THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A
 // PARTICULAR PURPOSE.